djolertrk/djolertrk.github.io/_posts/2023-05-14-Debug-Info-Quality-in-LLVM-keeps-improving.md

 ##  Debug Info in LLVM keeps improving!

 Everyone wants an ideal debugging user experience, that includes seeing no `optimized_out` variables during the debugging of an optimized binary.
-It is not an easy task for compiler developers to achive 100% coverage for all the variables, but LLVM community is doing a great job!
-I've been following the improvements with the respect to the location coverage over the releases [0] (not only following, I also worked on improving the Debug Info :) ) and the recent numbers look amazing.
+It is not an easy task for compiler developers to achieve 100% coverage for all the variables, but LLVM community is doing a great job!
+I've been following the improvements with the respect to the location coverage over the LLVM releases [0] (not only following, I also worked on improving the Debug Info :) ) and the recent numbers look amazing.
 In the link I mentioned [0], we can see that LLVM 6.0 generated the binary with only 45% of PC coverage, but now LLVM 16.0.4 generates binary with 71% of PC coverage.
+Nice!

 First of all, let me mention that I used the `binutils-gdb` as testbed, compiled with `-g -O2`.
 By using the [1], the results look as: